-During a regular after-school care afternoon, you may deviate from the professional-child ratio by half an hour.
-This will mainly be at the start of the BSO (between 2.15-3.15 pm).
-There is no deviation from the professional-child ratio of 3.15-6.30 pm.
-The times are explained in more detail in the location plan.
+During a regular after-school care (BSO) afternoon, there can be a half-hour deviation from the staff-to-child ratio.
+This will mainly occur at the beginning of the BSO (between 2:15 PM and 3:15 PM) when children are picked up from school.
+There will be no deviation from the staff-to-child ratio from 3:15 PM to 6:30 PM.
+The specific times are further explained in the location plan.

-With a continuous opening of 10 hours or more per day (during holidays/during study days), a maximum of three hours per day can be deviated from the required professional-child ratio.
-Deviations can take place throughout the day (07.30-18.30) as a result of breaks of pedagogical staff or when children need to be taken to sports clubs.
-At least half of the required BKR is used for this.
-It does not happen that there is only one pedagogical employee on location with more children than allowed according to BKR.
-In English, that would be: "The three-hour regulation can be justified through the time registration of pedagogical staff and the attendance list of the children, including their arrival and departure times.
+During continuous opening hours of 10 hours or more per day (during vacations or on study days), there can be a maximum deviation of three hours per day from the required staff-to-child ratio.
+Deviations can occur throughout the day (from 7:30 AM to 6:30 PM) due to staff breaks or when children need to be taken to sports clubs.
+Additionally, at least half of the required staff-to-child ratio is maintained.
+Staff members take their break before or after the children's lunchtime, as children engage in free play at that time, creating a more peaceful atmosphere at the BSO.
+The midday break ensures that staff members remain sharp and alert for the second part of the workday, thus improving the quality of their work.
+This break helps staff members remain effective both mentally and physically.
+It is ensured that there is never only one staff member as the sole adult onsite with more children than allowed according to the staff-to-child ratio.
+The three-hour rule can be accounted for through the time records of staff members and the attendance list of children, including their arrival and departure times.

-In case of deviation from the BKR (child-staff ratio), in the aforementioned situations, it is important that there is structure and routine in place within the group.
-A safe and supportive environment is crucial.
-This is achieved by establishing a clear daily schedule with fixed times for activities, rest, meals, and free time.
-In addition, there is sufficient individual attention given to each child.

-Childcare workers listen to children's conversations and guide them during individual activities.
-At the beginning of the day, parents are informed if there is a deviation from the BKR.
+When deviating from the staff-to-child ratio in the aforementioned situations, it's important to maintain structure and routine within the group.
+A safe and supportive environment is essential.
+This is achieved through a clear daily schedule with fixed times for activities, rest, meals, and free time.
+Additionally, there is sufficient individual attention given to each child.
+Staff members listen to children's conversations and guide them during individual activities.
+At the beginning of the day, parents are informed if there will be a deviation from the staff-to-child ratio.
 The situation is explained, and pedagogical considerations are discussed.

-Sportstuif ensures consistent staff members within the group.
-For each child, there are at least two consistent staff members present in the group.
-If a regular staff member is absent due to illness, vacation, or leave, another trusted staff member from the same location is assigned.
+Sportstuif ensures consistent staff presence within the group.
+Each child is assigned at least two consistent staff members.
+If a consistent staff member is absent due to illness, vacation, or leave, another trusted staff member from the same location is deployed.
 If this is not possible, a trusted substitute staff member is brought in.
-The trusted substitute staff member, just like the regular staff members, ensures the emotional safety and stability of the children.
-The site manager ensures a handover in which children's specifics, agreements, social norms, and the BSO's approach are mentioned.
+The trusted substitute staff member, like the consistent staff members, ensures the emotional safety and stability of the children.
+The site manager ensures a handover where specifics about the children and agreements, norms, and procedures of the BSO are discussed.